endless-snowfall/leetcode/src/leetcode/problems/problem00168/README.md

     - Finds the remainder after taking the mod by 26.
     - Subtract the remainder from the number and divide it by the base of 26 to move on to the next digit.
   - Now that we have the digits in reverse, we reverse it and return the result.
+  - This algorithm is very similar to how you would strip off the digits from the right in base 10.

 # Runtime Analysis:
 ##Definitions: